Rodrigo Taddei: Roma

 After joining Roma prior to the 2005–06 season, Taddei made his debut on 28 August 2005 in a 3–0 win away to Reggina in Serie A. Taddei got his first taste of European football, helping Roma to the last 16 of the 2005–06 UEFA Cup, going out to Middlesbrough on away goals.
 Taddei ended his first season with 9 goals in 53 games in all competitions.

-Taddei received some attention after he performed a move he later titled "The Aurelio", named after A.S.
-Roma assistant manager Aurelio Andreazzoli, in a Champions League group stage match against Olympiacos on 18 October 2006.
+Taddei received some attention after he performed a move he later titled "The Aurelio", named after AS Roma assistant manager Aurelio Andreazzoli, in a Champions League group stage match against Olympiacos on 18 October 2006.
 On 23 December 2006, he scored an acrobatic goal in a 2–0 win over Cagliari.

 On 4 April 2007, he scored the opening goal in Roma's 2–1 victory over Manchester United in the first leg of the 2006–07 UEFA Champions League quarter-finals.
 Taddei missed the second leg through injury, as Roma lost 7–1 at Old Trafford.
 The Brazilian ended the 2006–07 by winning his first trophy, helping Roma to the 2006–07 Coppa Italia, a trophy Roma would retain the following season, beating Internazionale on both occasions.

 On 5 March 2008, he scored a goal in a 2–1 away win over Real Madrid in the 2007–08 UEFA Champions League round of 16, in which Roma qualified to play another quarter-final against Manchester United.
 On 21 February 2009, he scored a goal in a 1–0 win against his former club Siena.

 On 7 June 2010, Roma announced that Taddei had signed a new 4-year contract in which he would earn a gross annual salary of €2.8M in the first three years and €1.9M in the last year.

 27 January 2011, he scored in a 2–0 win over Juventus in the 2010–11 Coppa Italia quarter-finals.
 However, he scored one goal in 24 matches in 2011–12 season.
 In 2012–13 season, he continued to play as a full-back under Zdeněk Zeman.
 However, he finished the season with just 6 matches in all competitions.

 New coach Rudi Garcia moved him back to midfield during the season 2013–2014 he scored 2 goals with a total of 20 appearances for Roma, his goal against Parma on 2 April 2014 was his first Roma goal since December 2011.
 Just two games later Taddei scored his final Roma goal, opening the scoring in the 3–1 victory over Atalanta.
 At the end of the season, the club and the Brazilian footballer didn't reach an agreement for a contract renewal and Taddei left Roma after 9 years, playing almost 300 games and scoring 31 times in all competitions.